-It’s no surprise concert tickets are expensive, costing you an arm or a leg, maybe sometimes both.
-Well, singer-songwriter Billy Joel has got your back.
+It’s no secret that concert tickets are expensive.
+Think about it, they usually cost us either an arm or a leg, sometimes both if it’s a well-known artist.
+This is the exact reason Billy Joel has got your back.
 In a recent interview with Billboard, the six-time Grammy winner said he never sells front rows seat tickets.
-Yes, not only does the 33 Top 40 hit artist have over 150 million albums sold, but he also has a heart of gold!
+Yes, not only does the artist have over 150 million albums sold, but he also has a heart of gold!

-The singer explained how he never sells front row tickets, due to getting tired of scalpers taking advantage of his fans, and selling them for ridiculous amounts of money.

-Not only because of scalpers, but the Just The Way You Are singer also commented on how at times he would look down on stage and see “rich people sitting in the audience”, puffing on cigarettes, comparing them to “gold chainers” demanding to listen to Piano Man.
+The singer explained that he usually never sells front row tickets due to getting tired of scalpers taking advantage of his fans.
+Basically, he hates how these scalpers sell them for ridiculous amounts of money.
+The Just The Way You Are singer also commented on how at times he would look down on stage and see “rich people sitting in the audience.”
+They were just puffing on cigarettes, comparing them to “gold chainers” demanding to listen to Piano Man.
 One of the reasons he got frustrated with them was due to them not being real fans.
 Meaning, he would much rather have loyal fans cheering him on throughout the night.

 They don’t stand up, make noise, sit there with their bouffant haired girlfriend lookin’ like a big shot.
 I kinda got sick of that, who the hell are these people, where are the real fans?
 It turns out the real fans were always in the back of the room in the worst seats.

-The singer explained his reason for touring and helping out these individuals is to provide the best audience for the audience itself.
+Well, it’s not entirely clear as to what extent the singer has personal control over his sales or the arrangements for certain tours.
+But, Joel explained his reason for touring and helping out these individuals is to provide the best audience for the audience itself.
 Usually, the people who attend the concert and are given the front row tickets by Joel’s crew are the ones dancing the most, making the most noise, and are the most enthusiastic.
 I mean, I would be too if I had nosebleed seats to Billy Joel.